qrencode.lua

 -- depending on the bitstring (size 1!) where "0"=blank and "1"=black.

-local function fill_matrix_position(matrix,bitstring,x,y)
+local function fill_matrix_position(matrix,bitstr,x,y)

-matrix[x][y] = 2
+matrix[x][y] = bitstr == "1" and 2 or -2

 end